mozilla/uniffi-rs/docs/adr/0000-whats-the-big-idea.md

 * Bad, because this is a significant departure from how we've written components in the past, which adds timeline risk to shipping this solution.

-Ultimately, we can imagine a world in which the WebAssembly ecosystem is sufficently advanced to make this the most compelling option, but that world seems far enough away that it doesn't make sense for us to pursue this right now.
+Ultimately, we can imagine a world in which the WebAssembly ecosystem is sufficiently advanced to make this the most compelling option, but that world seems far enough away that it doesn't make sense for us to pursue this right now.